ScaCap/chai-redux/README.md

 #### Arguments:

 1. reducer (Function, Object):
- 1.1 reducer (Function): A reducing function that returns the next state tree, given the current state tree and an action to handle
- 1.2 reducers (Object): An object whose values correspond to different reducing functions that need to be combined into one.
-See the notes below for some rules every passed reducer must follow.
+ 1.1 Function: A reducing function that returns the next state tree, given the current state tree and an action to handle 1.2 Object: An object whose values correspond to different reducing functions that need to be combined into one.
-2. middlewares (Function, [Function]) : Optional functions that conform to the Redux middleware API, single one or multiple as Array.
+2. middlewares ([Function]) : Optional functions that conform to the Redux middleware API.
 3. initialState (Object): initial state of store

 #### Example